prajuktadey/c---programming/README.md

 ENUM is referred to as a type but it is not a type.
 It works like a constant and it makes a great alternative t0 the preprocessor macros which is how a lot of people do things like this.
 But with enum they are type safe.

 15. Union is a data structure that allows you o use the same memory space fo different types.
+IPv4 addresses is a 32 bit number that's typically displayed as octets.
+They are called octets because they are 8 bits.

+The _t is traditional for type def types.
+It's nor required by the language but it's a good idea to do  it because then you've got an idea when you're using it, that it's a typedef.

+16. The void type has special meaning in c++.
+It's used to specify lack of value for function parameters and function returns.

+17. In C, the void type in the argument list means the function takes no arguments.
+So, the usage with void is simply allowed for compatability with C but it's not required.

+VOID IS SYNTACTICALLY A TYPE, IT'S ONLY USED IN SPECIAL CIRCUMSTANCES.
+AS A RETURN TYPE OR AS A PARAMETER TYPE.